Albertus (typeface): Characteristics

-In the metal type period, Albertus was offered with alternate characters, including a non-descending 'J' that stops at the baseline, an 'M' that reaches the baseline, and a different ampersand, similar to that used on Dwiggins' Metro.
+In the metal type period, Albertus was offered with alternative characters, including a non-descending 'J' that stops at the baseline, an 'M' that reaches the baseline, and a different ampersand, similar to that used on Dwiggins' Metro.

 Wolpe later designed Pegasus, a spiky serif design intended to complement Albertus with more body text-oriented proportions.
 It was less popular and had faded in popularity by the end of the metal type period, although Matthew Carter digitised it and added a bold and italic in 1980 as part of a commemorative exhibition project on Wolpe's work.

 Use

-Albertus is used for the street name signs in the City of London, City of London Corporation and London Borough of Lambeth (where Wolpe resided until his death in 1989).
+A variation on Albertus has been used for the street name signs in the City of London since 1988.
+London Borough of Lambeth (where Wolpe resided until his death in 1989) also use it.
 Wolpe frequently used it in book jackets he designed for the London publisher Faber and Faber.
 It has also been used in many other publications.

-Outside of publications an adapted version of Albertus is particularly known for its use in surreal British Television series The Prisoner (1967–68), where it was used for all signage in the show's surreal prison village setting, as well as for the series' logo.
+Outside of publications an adapted version of Albertus is particularly known for its use in surreal British television series The Prisoner (1967–68), where it was used for all signage in the show's unusual prison setting (an Italianate village), as well as for the series' logo.
 The key adaptations were the removal of the dots from 'i's and 'j's and an uncial-style 'e'.
-It is also used for the title card on the American television series How to Get Away with Murder and was the typeface for Electronic Arts from 1999-2006.
-It is also known for its use by director John Carpenter in the opening credits of several of his films, including Escape from New York, The Thing, Big Trouble in Little China, Prince of Darkness, and They Live.
+It is also known for its use by director John Carpenter in the opening credits of several of his films.

-British band Coldplay used the Albertus Medium variant on the album covers and subsequent single releases associated with their first three albums, Parachutes, A Rush of Blood to the Head, and X&Y.

-Premier League team Liverpool F.C. uses the font in the club's brand, ranging from their crest, media, memorabilia and fashion products.

-Major League Soccer team Charlotte Football Club uses the font in their brand, including their crest and logotype.

-Australian drum and bass band Pendulum used the Albertus Medium variant on the artwork for "Propane Nightmares", "Granite", "Showdown", and "The Other Side".

-Uncharted uses the Albertus medium variant in of all the releases.

-Resident Evil: Welcome to Raccoon City uses the font in the film, a tribute to John Carpenter.